Tvolcom322/campaigns/pages/remnants-of-faerun.md

 ### The Spire

 #### Background:
 The Spire is a school for learning magic and martial skills to better be suited to serving the people or improving the practices.
 It is very exclusive for entering, as it requires the approval of both headmasters who seek talent, potential, and intrigue.
 It is a tall tower for its main building, with a large yard outside of it called the Court, and a centered circular area outside the front of The Spire floored with tan bricks called the Yard.
 Its front gate connects to the main road of Bridgetown, a business center that revels in being connected to the Spire, as they provide services to The Spire in exchange for assistance with personal requests from the students.
 All of this rests above a bay of ocean on a column of rock connected only by the arch of Bridgetown.
 There are more columns with smaller buildings that connects to the Spire, but this houses residential and recreational buildings for students and visitors.
 The Spire consists of where classes are held.
-It is an 7 story tall spire, and the column it rests on is 220 ft above water level.
+It is an 7 story tall spire, and the column it rests on is 300 ft above water level.

 #### Hierarchy:
 Hierarchy of the residents rank in order of Fletchling, Sparrow, Hawk, Eagle, Headmaster.

-* Fletchling is a new tryout who must pass their final evaluation after 3 years study or be asked to leave the university
+* Fletchling is a new tryout who must pass their final evaluation after 3 years study or be asked to leave the university and return to retry in a year, but only needing to repeat the last year they did instead of all 3.

 * Sparrows have passed their exams and are considered full student and or graduates of The Spire.
 Them and any level above them are considered graduates of The Spire.
 They are recognized by their Bronze rings on their right Ring finger.